recognizegroup/adminthemebundle/README.md

 php ./composer.phar install
 ```

-Enable the bundle in the kernel
+Enable the bundle in the kernel - Also don't forget to enable FOSUserBundle and KnpMenuBundle

 ```php
 	<?php